At Kendal~Crosslands Communities, we’ve compiled a list of our most Frequently Asked

 Can I bring my pet?

 Yes, Kendal-Crosslands Communities accepts pets such as dogs and cats, and we do not impose a size restriction on dogs.
-There is even a fenced-in dog part, located on the Kendal at Longwood campus, for all the furry friends to run and play.
+There is even a fenced-in dog park, located on the Kendal at Longwood campus, for all the furry friends to run and play.
 And, after you move in, should you decide a pet would make a nice addition to your family, you may acquire one at that time.

 What happens if I run out of money?